DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Lyubeznik Edge Ideals

-The $i$th Betti number of $Q/I_{L(a,b,c)}$ is thus equal to the number of $i$-element subsets of $[n]$ minus the number of $i$-element subsets of $[n]$ that drop $xy$ minus the number of $(i+1)$-element subsets of $[n]$ that drop $xy$, since both $A_+$ and $A_-$ contribute to the ranks of the free modules in the induced resolution.
+The $i$th Betti number of $Q/I(L(a,b,c))$ is thus equal to the number of $i$-element subsets of $G(I(L(a,b,c)))$ minus the number of $i$-element subsets of $G(I(L(a,b,c)))$ that drop $xy$ minus the number of $(i+1)$-element subsets of $G(I(L(a,b,c)))$ that drop $xy$, since both $A(<)_+$ and $A(<)_-$ contribute to the ranks of the free modules in the induced resolution (see the paragraph before Example \ref{mmrmk}).
 That is,

 By Pascal's Identity,

 for $i \geq 2$.
 The cases $i=0$ and $i=1$ are clear. \end{proof}